Hook & measure: 2 ways to build a Day 1 product

 You identify a real problem, find a big enough market, create a product that solves the problem and then find out how many customers are willing to pay for it.

 This takes a lot of trial and error, so a strong user testing framework is important.
-Hanno’s Lean Validation is a good starting point for injecting rigor into your validation process.
+Hanno’s Lean Validation is a good starting point for injecting rigour into your validation process.

 Even when users have paid for your product, there’s no guarantee that they’re going to keep coming back to it.
 That’s why you need a good Hook.